decred/dcrdocs/docs/glossary.md

 #### Hot wallet

 A Decred wallet which is connected to the Internet.
-Proof of stake voting wallets are an example of hot wallets, they are constantly connected to the Decred network because they can be called to vote at any time.
+Proof-of-stake voting wallets are an example of hot wallets, they are constantly connected to the Decred network because they can be called to vote at any time.

 #### Hybrid PoW/PoS